 The Lake attracts many Ugandans, visitors, even residents of other countries such as Rwanda, to come and relax and chill out a bit.

 Lake Bunyonyi is also close to Kigali Rwanda (3-Hours Drive- Time) and perfect for those on one of our Fly into Rwanda and Trek Gorillas Safaris.

 2. Swimming -Lake Bunyonyi is Hippo-Crocodile-Bilharzia Free:

-It is a deep lake – the second deepest in Africa so you ought to be a good swimmer, but it certainly to be enjoyed while staying here.
+It is a deep lake – the second deepest in Africa, so you ought to be a good swimmer, but it is something to be enjoyed while staying here.
 Some lodges such as Birdnest Resort also have a choice swimming pool or the lake for their guests.

 Take a dugout canoe with a guide and discover the world of Uganda’s magical Lake crossing it in an ancient like dugout Canoe.

-You can also choose a motorized cruise of the lake, there are the opportunities for sunset cruises and birding boat safaris.
+You can also choose a motorized cruise of the lake.
+There are opportunities for sunset cruises and birding boat safaris.